 Shareholder Activism – Representing both issuers as well as activists, Bill provides expert guidance on shareholder proposals, proxy contests, defensive measures, vulnerability assessments while remaining current on all regulatory and legislative initiatives relating to governance and director elections.

 Bill currently serves on Georgeson's Executive Committee and is a senior member of the Strategic Corporate Governance Consulting and Shareholder Activism practice areas.
-He is also a member of the Society of Corporate Secretaries and Governance Professionals and has been a featured guest speaker at industry events including many regional Society chapter conferences, The Corporate Boardroom Summit, The General Counsel Forum, as well as many other law firm and advisor conferences.
+He is also a member of the Society for Corporate Governance and has been a featured guest speaker at industry events including many regional Society chapter conferences, The Corporate Boardroom Summit, The General Counsel Forum, as well as many other law firm and advisor conferences.

 212 805 7303